NFC East: General information

-The Philadelphia Eagles are the only NFC East team to actually play in the city of the team's naming, Philadelphia.
+The Philadelphia Eagles are the only NFC East team to actually play in the city of the team's naming.
 The other three teams play in suburbs of the major cities they are named after.
-The Dallas Cowboys play in Arlington, Texas, and is the only team in this division that is not based in the Eastern Time Zone (the Cowboys are based in the Central Time Zone).
-The Washington Commanders play in Landover, Maryland and the New York Giants play in East Rutherford, New Jersey, where they share a stadium with the New York Jets.
+The Dallas Cowboys play in Arlington, Texas, and are the only team in this division not based in the Eastern Time Zone (the Cowboys are based in the Central Time Zone).
+The Washington Commanders play in Landover, Maryland, and the New York Giants play in East Rutherford, New Jersey, where they share a stadium with the New York Jets.
 Analogously, three of the four AFC East teams do not actually play within the city of their naming.
 (The Patriots geographical identifier is New England, being named for the region the team plays in.)